aloxe/huwindty/src/pages/documentation/navigation.md

   {% endfor %}
 ```

+## Collections and tags

+Huwindty doesn't come with examples of index that spreads on several pages.
+This is possible thanks to [eleventy build in pagination](https://www.11ty.dev/docs/pagination/nav/).

+Tags are not collections and need a little work before they can be paginated.
+An example of paginated indexes with categories and tags have been implemented using Huwindty and is [documented here](https://alix.guillard.fr/notes/dotclear-to-eleventy/page-navigation/).

 ## What next?

 You may want to update the styles directly in both `menu.njk` and `renderNavItem.njk` as well as `index.njk` so that they fit your needs.

 If you do not need such a menu in your website, just remove these files and carry on.